apache/opendal/DEVELOPING.md

 We're super excited to have you interested in working on OpenDAL!
 Before you start you should pick how you want to develop.

-For small or first-time contributions, we recommend the devcontainer method.
+For small or first-time contributions, we recommend the dev container method.
 Prefer to do it yourself?
 That's fine too!

 ### Using a devcontainer environment